 According to Paragon Investment Properties unfortunately, most people don’t know what to ask a prospective agent.
 Nor do they know what answers to look for.

-As Homeowner Advocates who have worked with hundreds of sellers, we’ve found that homeowners who take the time to find the right agent are consistently happier with their home-selling experience than those who don’t.
+As Homeowner Advocates who bought his home, services work have worked with hundreds of sellers, we’ve found that homeowners who take the time to find the right agent are consistently happier with their home-selling experience than those who don’t.
 It’s the first and most critical step in selling your property.